 - Web-based so you can use anywhere you have a connection.
 I do not know how this works on an ipad.

-As always, I suggest buying through Homeschool Buyers Co-op, both for pricing and detailed information and reviews from parents.
-You can start with a free 30 day trial and then choose a one student or three student option, $35 and $59 respectively, plus a $2.95 co-op service fee.
+As always, I suggest buying through Homeschool Buyers Co-op, though this program does not seem to be carried by them anymore.
+HBC has great pricing and detailed information and reviews from parents.
 As with all my purchases so far, I have had almost instant access and smooth sailing.
+So at least check it out to see if it’s currently offered and, if not, go directly to Reflex Math.